urschrei/pyzotero/readme.md

 ## Issues ##

-Pyzotero remains in development as of September 2015.
-The latest commits can be found on the [dev branch][9].
+The latest commits can be found on the [dev branch][9], although new features are currently rare.
 If you encounter an error, please open an issue.

 ## Pull Requests ##

 Pull requests are welcomed.
 Please read the [contribution guidelines](CONTRIBUTING.md).
+In particular, please **base your PR on the `dev` branch**.

 ## Versioning ##
 As of v1.0.0, Pyzotero is versioned according to [Semver](http://semver.org); version increments are performed as follows: